\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Results and discussion

-The averaged electrostatic potential profiles are presented in Figure SI-4.
+The averaged electrostatic potential profiles are presented in Figure S4.
 The planar average electrostatic potential is computed by averaging the electrostatic potential over the in-plane directions, while the macroscopic average is computed along the out-of-plane direction.
 An essentially constant macroscopic average indicates a bulk-like behaviour, confirming the absence of any built-in potential at the interfaces.
 A constant macroscopic average potential serves as a reference for the band offset calculations.
 The alignment procedure described in Eqs.~(\ref{eq:eq1}) and (\ref{eq:eq2}) is then applied to obtain the band offset.
-Figure~\ref{fig:fig1} illustrates the VBO and CBO of the \ch{Ga2O3}/\ch{Al2O3} heterojunctions, highlighting their dependence on different interface orientations, namely ((100)B, (010), (001)B, and $\bar{2}01$).
+Figure~\ref{fig:fig1} illustrates the VBO and CBO of the \ch{Ga2O3}/\ch{Al2O3} heterojunctions, highlighting their dependence on different interface orientations, namely ((100)B, (010), (001)B, and ($\bar{2}01$)).

 The calculated values vary significantly across orientations, not only in magnitude but also in type.
-For instance, the $\bar{2}01$ orientation exhibits a band offset (type I straddling) different from that of the other cases.
+For instance, the ($\bar{2}01$) orientation exhibits a band offset (type I straddling) different from that of the other cases.
 The (100)B orientation shows the largest VBO and CBO, equal to 0.53 eV and 2.44 eV, respectively.
 In contrast, the ($\bar{2}01$) orientation displays the smallest offsets, with a VBO of only -0.05 eV.
 The VBO reported for ($\bar{2}01$) aligns closely with those experimentally determined in Ref.~\cite{carey2017band} by means of XPS for films prepared by ALD.
 The discrepancy between the CBO shown in Fig.~\ref{fig:fig1} and the one reported Ref.~\cite{carey2017band} is due to the experimental value of the band gap (6.9 eV), as only the VBO is measured directly.
+These results agree with the trend observed in previous modelling work.\cite{mu2020orientation} CBO for (010) and (001) orientations is almost identical to the values (2.24 eV and 1.86 eV, respectively) reported for strained slabs.\cite{mu2020orientation} This very close agreement is likely due to almost negligible, in-plane-only, atomic relaxation observed in slab geometries for the (010) orientation.\cite{mu_first-principles_2020} Notable differences between our results and those reported in Ref.~\onlinecite{mu2020orientation} are found for other orientations.
+These differences suggest that band offset calculations done using separate slab geometries are not always adequate, as they fail to model the chemical bonding at the interface between films and substrates.
+This failure is particularly evident when a non-negligible out-of-plane atomic displacement at the interface occurs,\cite{mu_first-principles_2020} which can substantially lower the electronic potential at the interface.
+We note that domain mixing among up to three competing strained variants, as recently predicted for heterostructures with monoclinic crystal systems,\cite{schubert2025strain} can provide an additional source of band offset broadening, at least for the ($h0l$) orientations.